-2018 was a particularly major year for the business intelligence industry.
-The trends we presented last year will continue to play out through 2019.
+2019 was a particularly major year for the business intelligence industry.
+The trends we presented last year will continue to play out through 2020.
 But the BI landscape is evolving and the future of business intelligence is played now, with emerging trends to keep an eye on.
-In 2019, business intelligence strategies will become increasingly customized.
+In 2020, BI tools and strategies will become increasingly customized.
 Businesses of all sizes are no longer asking if they need increased access to business intelligence analytics but what is the best BI solution for their specific business.
 Companies are no longer wondering if data visualizations improve analyses but what is the best way to tell each data-story.
-2019 will be the year of data quality management and data discovery: clean and secure data combined with a simple and powerful presentation.
-It will also be a year of multi-cloud strategies and artificial intelligence.
+2020 will be the year of data quality management and data discovery: clean and secure data combined with a simple and powerful presentation.
+It will also be a year of collaborative BI and artificial intelligence.
 We are excited to see what this new year will bring.
-Read on to see our top 10 business intelligence trends for 2019!
+Read on to see our top 10 business intelligence trends for 2020!

 Let’s Discuss These 10 Business Intelligence Trends